 I have been fascinated with Psalm 69 in the last few days, since I have been reading about a season in David’s life when he was at the “end of his rope.”
-He tells us that he is drowning in trouble, that the water is at his neck and soon it is going to cover his head.
-He is desperate and his troubles are not small, but things that we, even today, would not like to face.
-He is also without hope, but is still praying, determined to keep trusting the Lord.
+There are probably many of us that recognise the feelings David describes.
+He tells that it is like being in deep miry depths, the water up to his neck and soon it will cover his head and he is drowning in trouble.
+He is desperate and his troubles are not small: his life is threatened; his mind is unstable; he is worn out; there is no help and his enemies are many.

-Then in verse 30, after he has spent so much time looking at his circumstances, crying out, being sorrowful in his heart, he suddenly says:
+Then in verse 30, after he has spent so much time looking at his circumstances; his enemies; crying out; being sorrowful in his heart; he suddenly says:

 “I will praise God’s name in song and glorify him with thanksgiving.
 This will please the Lord more than an ox, more than a bull with its horns and hoofs.”

-Thanksgiving acknowledges all that God has done for us, His current provision in our lives, His goodness and faithfulness to us in the past.
-As we have discussed, it is important that we have hearts that are thankful in all circumstances, hearts that regularly count our blessings.
+Thanksgiving acknowledges WHAT God has done for us, His current provision in our lives, His goodness and faithfulness to us in the past.
+We are to be thankful in all circumstances, having hearts that regularly count our blessings.

-And then, on first hand experience, I am beginning to believe that the supernatural power of God is released into our lives when we purposefully practice praise and thanksgiving, no matter what our circumstances.
-For I have experienced in my life that things have changed for better started, when I started praising and being thankful.
+And then, out of my own first hand experience, I am beginning to believe that the supernatural power of God is released into our lives when we purposefully practice praise and thanksgiving, no matter what our circumstances.
+Like God opens the doors of heaven to hear our praises.
+For I have experienced in my life that the moment things have changed for better, was the moments I started praising and being thankful.

 God moves on our behalf when we “praise His name and glorify Him with thankfulness.”